tgteacher/BigData-LA1/README.md

 ### Test environment and live feedback

-Your code will be tested with Python 3.8.
+Your code will be tested with Python 3.10.
 It is your responsibility to ensure that the tests will pass in this environment.
 Live feedback on your assignment is provided through GitHub actions. **Your grade will be determined from the result of the tests executed in GitHub actions**.
-It is strongly suggested that you run the disclosed tests before submitting your assignment, using `pytest` as explained previously.
+It is strongly suggested that you run the disclosed tests before submitting your assignment, using `pytest` or `act` as explained previously.